MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-update-channels-for-office-365-proplus.md

 Here is some additional information that might be useful to know as you determine how to configure and use Monthly Channel, Semi-Annual Channel, and Semi-Annual Channel (Targeted) in your organization.

-- You can switch an Office 365 ProPlus installation from one update channel to another.
+- You can switch a Microsoft 365 Apps installation from one update channel to another.
 For example, you might want to move a user from Monthly Channel to Semi-Annual Channel.
 To switch update channels, you can use the Office Deployment Tool or Group Policy.

-- If the user does an Online Repair of Office 365 ProPlus, the installation reverts to Semi-Annual Channel, unless you've configured a Group Policy setting to provide a different update channel.
+- If the user does an Online Repair of Microsoft 365 Apps for enterprise, the installation reverts to Semi-Annual Channel, unless you've configured a Group Policy setting to provide a different update channel.

-- If you have Visio Online Plan 2 (previously named Visio Pro for Office 365) or Project Online Desktop Client installed on the same computer as Office 365 ProPlus, they all must use the same update channel.
+- If you have Visio Online Plan 2 (previously named Visio Pro for Office 365) or Project Online Desktop Client installed on the same computer as Microsoft 365 Apps, they all must use the same update channel.
 You can't have a mix of update channels on the same computer.

 - These update channels only apply to installations on computers running Windows.